jeetsukumaran/vim-filesearch/README.txt

-Filesearch is a plugin for searching the local filesystem for files by name or content.
+'Filesearch' is a plugin for searching the local filesystem for files by name or content.
 The searches can be done using either glob patterns (searching for filenames only) or regular expression patterns (searching for filenames or file content).

 Three commands are provided: